HansHuang/LiveConfig/README.md

 // if you want to catch the event, pass me the event emittor let eventEmitter = new require('events').EventEmitter(),
     config = liveconfig(myDir, eventEmitter)

 eventEmitter.on('config.error', filename => {
     console.log(`failed to read config: ${filename}`) })

+// if you want to stop config file watching, emit a "stop" event
+// eventEmitter.emit('config.stop')

 ```